What is peer to peer savings?

 Will your peer to peer savings be protected?

-There is no protection under the FSCS, meaning you will lose your money if you save through a provider who goes bust.
+There is not usually any protection under the FSCS, meaning you would likely lose your money if you save through a provider who goes bust.

 These schemes hold a set amount on money to cover any default payments.
 If a large amount of borrowers default at the same time, the scheme may not have enough money to cover the total loss to each investor, meaning you could lose your money.